Tanmay1407/dev-portfolio/README.md

 ---

-Maintained by Deep Dubey.
+Maintained by Tanmay Patel.
 PRs and suggestions are welcome.